Forging the Future of Surgery

 We are a high-volume center with over 90 children’s specialty surgeons.
 And we are continually growing in size, scope and volume.

-Marc A. Levitt, MD, is Section Chief of Colorectal & Pelvic Reconstructive Surgery at Nationwide Children's Hospital.
+Richard Wood, MD, is chief of the Department of Pediatric Colorectal & Pelvic Reconstructive Surgery at Nationwide Children's Hospital.

 Jeffrey R. Leonard, MD is the Chief of Neurosurgery and the Surgical Director of the Neuro-Oncology Program.

-Kevin E. Klingle, MD is the Chief of Orthopedics.
+Kevin E. Klingele, MD is the Chief of Orthopedics.

 Charles A. Elmaraghy, MD is the Chief of Otolaryngology.